eatal/eatal.github.io/_pages/projects.md

 # Tensor Train Differential Games Dynamic Programming
 [![image](/images/pursuit.png){: style="float: right" height="50%" width="45%" margin="10"}](/images/pursuit.png){:target="_blank"} Differential games provide a widely applicable formulation for representing two-sided optimal control problems, e.g., pursuit-evasion or worst-case robust control scenarios.
-However, besides some special cases, such as linear-quadratic games, differential games can be challenging to solve.
+However, besides some special cases, such as linear-quadratic games, differential games can be challenging to solve exactly.
 For this reason, computational methods are often resorted to.
 The downside of these algorithms is that they are typically unsuitable to address high-dimensional problems, i.e., problems with a large number of state variables.
 This is due to the _curse of dimensionality_, which entails an exponential scaling of computational cost and memory requirements with problem dimension.

-We leverage the tensor train decomposition to avoid the exponential cost.
+We leverage the tensor train decomposition to avoid exponential cost.
 This decomposition can be seen as a multi-dimensional generalization of the singular value decomposition (SVD).
 Using the tensor train decomposition, we obtain a rank-limited approximation of the differential game value function at polynomial cost (instead of exponential cost).
-This favorable scaling with problem dimension, makes our algorithm suitable for addressing high-dimensional problems that were previously infeasible.
+This favorable scaling with problem dimension makes our algorithm suitable for addressing high-dimensional problems that would otherwise be infeasible.

 ### Publications and Media
 {: .no_toc}